InfiniteLobster/FNN-from-scratch/README.md

 ## WandBi team link: https://wandb.ai/DL_project_Group_70/reports
 ## Project description
 ### General
-In this project flexible feed-forward neural network was implemented by using NumPy not any ready Machine Learning/Deep Learning library like PyTorch or Tenser Flow.
+In this project flexible feed-forward neural network was implemented by using NumPy, not any ready Machine Learning/Deep Learning library like PyTorch or Tenser Flow.
 From design perspective there is no limit on number of neurons or layers that can be used.
 It is so flexible in design, that each neuron in layer can have different activation function.
 It can be used for both regression and classification (binary and multi-class) tasks.
 For training both tabular and images (as long as it is collapsed for pixel vector) data can be used.
 This functionalities were tested on 3 datasets: Breast Cancer Wisconsin (Diagnostic) [1], MNIST [2] and CIFAR-10 [3].
 On first dataset both regression and binary classification was tested (models were trained without issues and reached expected results -> almost no mistakes as problem was easy for ANN).